Parkland high school shooter's penalty trial begins

-About 50 family members of the victims were in the courtroom, some couples holding hands.
-Some parents teared up as Satz described the deaths of their children.
-One mother, crying, got up and left.
-Others sat stoically, their arms folded across their chests.

-It wasn’t clear if anyone was present to support Cruz, who sat at the defense table between his attorneys.
-He mostly looked down at a pad of paper with a pencil in his hand, but he did not appear to write.
-He would sometimes look up to stare at Satz or the jury, peer at the audience or whisper to his lawyers.
+About 50 family members of the victims were in the courtroom, sitting together in a roped-off section.
+It wasn't clear if anyone, aside from his defense lawyers, was there to support Cruz.
+The trial for the former Stoneman Douglas student, expected to last about four months, was supposed to begin in 2020, but the COVID-19 pandemic and legal fights delayed it.

-After Satz spoke, Cruz's lawyers announced that they will not give their opening statement until it is time to present their case weeks from now.
-That is a rare and risky strategy because it gives Satz the only say before jurors examine grisly evidence and hear testimony from survivors and the victims' parents and spouses.
+The defense lawyers won't say when they will deliver their opening statements: at the start of the trial or when they begin presenting their case weeks from now.
+The latter strategy would be rare and risky because it would give the prosecution the only say before jurors examine grisly evidence and hear heartrending testimony from shooting survivors and the victims' parents and spouses.

-When lead defender Melisa McNeill gives her statement, she will likely emphasize that Cruz is a young adult with lifelong emotional and psychological problems who allegedly suffered from fetal alcohol syndrome and abuse.
+If lead defender Melisa McNeill gives her statement, she will likely emphasize that Cruz is a young adult with lifelong emotional and psychological problems who allegedly suffered from fetal alcohol syndrome and abuse.
+The goal would be to temper the jurors’ emotions as they hear the prosecution's case, making them more open to considering the defense's arguments later.

-After opening statements, which are limited to 90 minutes each, the prosecutors' first witness will be called.
+After openings, which are limited to 90 minutes each, the prosecutors' first witness will be called.
 They have not said who that will be.

 It's the first death penalty trial for Circuit Judge Elizabeth Scherer.
 When jurors eventually get the case this fall, they will vote 17 times, once for each of the victims, on whether to recommend capital punishment.